-Unique and collectible artists to make only Colorado mountain appearances this weekend at The Lake Dillon Arts Festival.
+Unique and collectible artists to make only Colorado mountain appearances at FALL FEST presented by The Lake Dillon Arts Festival.

 We are excited to have a special feature guest artists Randall May showing his amazing double sided sculptures.

 the photos to the right.
 The cowboy on the bucking bronco turns into